GeorgieGirl24/sweater-weather/README.md

 MAP_API_HOST: 'http://www.mapquestapi.com'
 IMAGE_API_HOST: 'https://api.unsplash.com'
 ```
-3. Open a new tab in the terminal and run:
+4. Open a new tab in the terminal and run:

 `rails s`

-4. In a web browser, navigate to `http://localhost:3000` to any of the `GET` routes in this repo
+5. In a web browser, navigate to `http://localhost:3000` to any of the `GET` routes in this repo

 ## Endpoints

+* All Endpoints are formatted to JSON guidelines

-1. Retrieve weather for a City
+### 1. Retrieve weather for a City

 ```
 GET /api/v1/forecast?location=denver,co